There’s a truth about food that too few pet parents realize... Food matters. What you feed your dog makes a difference.

 - The online Recipe Creator allows you to customize meals from a variety of ingredients that work best for your budget and your adult dog’s nutritional needs, based on their weight and activity level.

-- Meal Mix, a made-in-the-U.S.A. human-grade vitamin and mineral supplement, helps you create nutritionally balanced, fresh homemade food that you can trust in just minutes.
+- Meal Mix, a vitamin and mineral supplement made in the USA with all human-grade ingredients, helps you create nutritionally balanced, fresh, homemade food that you can trust in just minutes.

 Steve and I felt strongly that our Meal Mix formula had to meet certain criteria: